Make-School-Courses/CS-2.2-Graphs-Recursion/Challenges/Challenges.md

 - Each challenge should be run from the command line and provide output in the format requested.

 - Your code should be in at least two files.
-File 1 must be named challege-X.py where X is the challenge number.
-This file will be run from the command line with arguments of the graph text file and (possibly) additional arguments needed for the challenge.  `python3 challenge-1.py graph-data.txt`
+File 1 must be named challege_X.py where X is the challenge number.
+This file will be run from the command line with arguments of the graph text file and (possibly) additional arguments needed for the challenge.  `python3 challenge_1.py graph_data.txt`

 - Other files should follow best practices for code architecture (classes in a file with the class name, etc) but the structure is up to you.